unihackhq/rules/rules.md

 1. Teams can have up to six people.

-2. Each member of a team must be a student studying at an undergraduate, honours, or postgraduate course at an accredited university or TAFE college in Australia or New Zealand.
+2. Each member of a team must be 18 years or older, and be a student studying at an accredited university or TAFE college in Australia or New Zealand.

 3. Teams cannot have remote participants.